brownLlama/llamaVim/README.md

 Copy all content from `ohmyzsh.sh` from here (GitHub) and paste on the VM `ohmyzsh.sh` and quit by pressing `:wq`.
 Do the same with `nvim.sh`.

+You need to restart the VM at this point.

 ```bash
 vim nvim.sh
 ```